 - Know the differences between social media platforms – you shouldn’t use LinkedIn the same way as you use Instagram, for example.

-Use these five channels to help your company’s messages directly reach your target audiences in 2021.
-Plus, these tactics can help your 2021 communications plans be more effective, creating a bigger return on investment for your company.
+Use these five channels to help your company’s messages directly reach your target audiences.
+Plus, these tactics can help your communications plans be more effective, creating a bigger return on investment for your company.